What is India Plastics Pact?

 How does the Pact relate to other initiatives in India?

-The challenge of how to tackle plastics pollution is not new and there are many important initiatives underway to help improve the plastics system.
-These may be national or state policies, individual company campaigns or projects, technical innovations, etc. The India Plastics Pact is not intended to replicate the existing efforts underway in India but to accelerate and advance the great work already being done by bringing leading businesses and organizations together under one set of targets and one initiative – the India Plastics Pact.
+Plastic pollution is a critical environmental issue as the demand for disposable plastic products overwhelm India’s capability to deal with them.
+But the plastic pollution crisis is not new and there are many important initiatives underway to help improve the plastics system in the country.
+There are national and state policies, citizen awareness campaigns, individual companies carrying out initiatives and projects, technical innovations, etc. The India Plastics Pact is not intended to replicate the existing efforts underway in India but to accelerate and advance the great work already being done by bringing leading businesses and organisations together under one set of targets and one initiative – the India Plastics Pact.

 The experience from other Plastics Pacts internationally, is that a Pact can have a direct and positive impact, through the powerful combination of: